 What do I need to Wear to an Acupuncture Treatment?

 For private acupuncture appointments, you can wear whatever you are wearing that day — no special attire required.
-For group, semi-private, or Happy Hour Acupuncture appointments, it is recommended to wear a sleeveless, t-back, or camisole top and loose-fitting pants that can be rolled up to your thigh.
+For group, semi-private, or demonstrations, it is recommended to wear a sleeveless, t-back, or camisole top and loose-fitting pants that can be rolled up to your thigh.

 How can I schedule?